 Bachelor of Applied Science

-This highly regarded degree is based around practical experiences and problem-based learning.
+Deepen your knowledge with our highly regarded degree, based around practical experiences and problem-based learning.
 You’ll develop skills and understanding in sport, exercise, and health, as well as communication, academic writing, and project management.
-You will complete practical community projects and gain real-world industry experience within your chosen field to deepen your knowledge.
+You will complete practical community projects and gain real-world industry experience within your chosen field.

 Domestic